AutoxingTech/axbot_rest_book/docs/guides/robot_admin.md

-# Robot Admin (Standalone Version)
+# Robot Admin (Standalone)

-Robot admin (standalone) is a pure frontend website(HTML+Javascript), served directly from the robot.
+Robot admin (standalone version) is a pure frontend website(HTML+Javascript), served directly from the robot.

 It calls the REST APIs of the robot.
 By observing how it works, you can quickly learn how to use the APIs.